git-chris/Portofolio/README.md

 In addition to the videos and resources in HTML/INTRO I visited w3schools for css and html excercises and examples.
 Also visited www.csstutorial.net

+I hope i am not violating any "rules" of the project by using a carousel and not three separate "boxes" as in the mockup.
 I had big trouble getting the carousel element in my HTML(jquey or faulty bootstrap.min.js) so desperate I followed almost step by step the example on official site.